ethwinch/FamilyTreeOIT/README.md

 <p>These options will be expanded in the future.</p>

 <h1>Running the Program in Visual Studio Code</h1>
-<p>There is currently no GUI for this program (but I am working on it!), but if you still want to use this program in the meantime, this is how!</p>
+<p>There is currently no GUI for this program (but I am working on it!), but if you still want to use this program in the meantime, this is how.</p>
 <h2>Editing the Main File</h2>
-<p>When creating a new family tree, you'll want to add the people and relationships to the file titled TEMPLATE_main.cpp. <i>This is the only file you have to edit!</i></p>
+<p>When creating a new family tree, you'll want to add the people and relationships to the file titled TEMPLATE_main.cpp. <i>This is the only file you have to edit.</i></p>
-<p>There's instructions within the file that explain how to add a new person to the tree and how to add their partners and children as relationships.</p>
+<p>There's instructions within the file which explains how to add a new person to the tree and how to add their partners and children as relationships.</p>
-<p>If you find the written instructions confusing, it may help to watch the video tutorial below.</p>
 <h2>Running The Program</h2>
-<p>Open all the files you need (TEMPLATE_main.cpp and Person.h) in an IDE such as VisualStudioCode.</p>
+<p>Open all the files you need (TEMPLATE_main.cpp and Person.h) in an IDE such as MS Visual Studio Code.</p>
-<p>Add the extension for the Graphviz library to your IDE.</p>
+<p>Install the following two extensions:</p>
+<ul>Graphviz (dot) language support for Visual Studio Code</ul>
+<ul>Graphviz Interactive Preview</ul>
 <p>Run the code from TEMPLATE_main.cpp.
-This should generate an output.dot file.
-View the output.dot file and a black and white button with the words "DOT" should appear at the top right of the screen.
+This should generate an output.dot file (you may have to manually search for it and open it in your IDE the first time you generate it).
+View the output.dot file and a black and white button with the word "DOT" should appear at the top right corner of the IDE.
 Click this to see the visualization of the tree using Graphviz.</p>